numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 rather than datatypes, currently define a useful type hierarchy.

 However, we have specifically decided against this for a number of reasons.
-First, the above described new datatypes would be instances of DType classes.
+First, the new datatypes described herein would be instances of DType classes.
-Making these instances themselves classes, while possible, adds an additional complexity that users need to understand.
+Making these instances themselves classes, while possible, adds additional complexity that users need to understand.
 It would also mean that scalars must have storage information (such as byteorder) which is generally unnecessary and currently is not used.